Piers Morgan Blasts 2019 Oscars As ‘Most Politically Correct’ And ‘Unfunniest’ In History

 The above “Trump-bashing” remark was likely in reference to Spike Lee’s acceptance speech when he won the Oscar for Best Adapted Screenplay for BlacKkKlansman.
 In his speech, Lee did not mention Donald Trump by name but nonetheless drew the president’s ire for telling the audience to “be on the right side of history” during the 2020 presidential election, per CBS News.

-As further noted by CBS News, Spanish actor Javier Bardem also refrained from name-dropping Trump while announcing the best foreign language film nominees, but nonetheless made the following comments in his native tongue.
+As further noted by CBS News, Spanish actor Javier Bardem also refrained from name-dropping Trump while announcing the Best Foreign Language film nominees, but nonetheless made the following comments in his native tongue.

 “There are no borders or walls that can restrain ingenuity and talent.”